lookbook-hq/lookbook/docs/src/guide/extend/tags.md

 The `<tag_body>` is a string of arbitrary free text which can be anything you want.

-_However_, in practice most tags expect this text to contain one or more **space-separated** positional arguments which can optionally be followed by a set of **YAML-encoded** tag options in the last part of the text, which looks more like this:
+_However_ in practice most tags expect this text to contain one or more **space-separated** positional arguments, optionally followed by a set of options:

 ```rb
 @tag_name <arg_1> <arg_2> ... <arg_x> <opts?>